-Should a student be suspected to be under the influence of an illegal substance, Doane faculty should immediately escort the student to the school nurse and inform a school counselor, senior administrator, and/or dean.
-In consultation with the school nurse, school counselor(s), Dean of Student Life, and advisor, the head of upper school will determine whether that student should be tested at a local medical center.
+Should a student be suspected to be under the influence of an illegal substance, Doane faculty should immediately escort the student to the school nurse and inform a school counselor and senior administrator.
+In consultation with the school nurse and school counselor(s), the Head of Upper School will determine whether that student should be tested at a local medical center.